tianboh/compiler/lab4/README.md

 Notice that parallel copy in SSA deconstruction is not finished yet.
 This is still a ongoing task.

 ## Quads
 Quads is of assembly-like instructions.
 IR statements are translated to instructions using maximal munch algorithm.
 IR expressions are translated to binary/move instructions.
+Unlike IR expression, quads operand do not have nested expressions because maximal munch algorithm.
+This helpes to produce assembly like instructions.

 Quads provide operand of temporary and immediate.
 Quads is hardware-independent, so operands of register and memory are not provided.